ccrawford4/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
-Tic-Tac-Toe using the minimax algorithm
+Play against an unbeatable Tic-Tac-Toe algorithm using minimax!